MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 ## Version 1.1 Preview 1 (1.1.0-preview1)
 This is the first release of the preview channel for version 1.1.
 It supports all preview channel features (see [Features available by release channel](release-channels.md#features-available-by-release-channel)).

-In an existing app using Windows App SDK 1.0 Stable, you can update your Nuget package to 1.1.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
+In an existing app using Windows App SDK 1.0, you can update your Nuget package to 1.1.0-preview1 (see the **Update a package** section in [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio#update-a-package)).
 Additionally, see [Downloads for the Windows App SDK](./downloads.md) for the updated runtime and MSIX.

 The following sections describe new and updated features, limitations, and known issues for this release.